Moliholy/ethereum-exchange/README.md

 | Tx.origin authentication        | `tx.origin` is not used at all                               |

+It is also worth mentioning that the ``EURExchange`` contract inherits from `Stoppable`, which implements a mechanism to stop the functionality in case of failure.

 ## Upgrade patterns

 The following measures could have been implemented: